Australia's quality and legislative frameworks in higher education enhance and the quality and reputation of our higher education sector.

 Australia has a strong quality assurance framework which protects the reputation of Australian higher education.
+This includes the:

-Review of the Impact of the TEQSA Act on the higher education sector
+Review of the impact of the TEQSA Act on the higher education sector

 International education legislation

-The National Code of Practice for Providers of Education and Training to Overseas Students 2017 (the National Code) provides nationally consistent standards for the conduct of registered providers and the registration of their courses.
+- Provides nationally consistent standards for the conduct of registered providers and the registration of their courses.

 The Higher Education Standards Panel